thundercore/developers-portal/docs-en/faqs/passcode.md

 ![img](assets/img/passcode/passcode_3.PNG)

-4. Then you will see your passcode has setup successfully
+4. Then you will see that your passcode has been setup successfully

 ![img](assets/img/passcode/passcode_4.PNG)

 ## Dismiss passcode

 1. Tap `Settings` in the right corner and turn off the passcode.
-Then you need to enter your passcode to proceed
+Then you will need to enter your passcode to proceed

 ![img](assets/img/passcode/passcode_5.PNG)